eliteportal/data-dictionary/README.md

+❗ As of 2024-07-17 the code that updates the EL metadata dictionary and publishes the GH pages website has been movved to https://github.com/eliteportal/data-models to simplify the maintanence.
+This repository may be revived and used again later but for now is not the source of the EL metadata dictionary.

 # EL Data Model

 This is the repository hosting [ELITE data model](https://github.com/Sage-Bionetworks/ELITE-data-models/blob/main/models/EL_data_model_v3.csv) and a set of [standardized metadata terms](https://github.com/nlee-sage/data_models_elite/tree/main/_data) that can be used to describe attributes in the data model.
 The data model defines attributes that are associated with a dataset type (e.g. clinical metadata) and their interdependencies.
 [Data Curator App (DCA)](https://dca.app.sagebionetworks.org/) pulls the data model when generating metadata template and validates manifests against it.
 This repository also houses the pipelines and workflows to streamline data model update and metadata dictonary management.